zhengkai15/zhengkai15.github.io/themes/even/exampleSite/content/post/hidden-post.md

 ---
-title: "This is a hidden post."
+title: "This is a hidden posts."
 date: 2018-03-08T17:40:19+08:00
 lastmod: 2018-03-08T22:01:19+08:00
 draft: false